 User onboarding toolkit: Hotspots

-You can build hotspots with Appcues or build your own with one of these open-source alternatives:
+You can build hotspots with Appcues or create your own with one of these open-source alternatives:

-By highlighting a given element in your app and darkening the space around it, you force users to follow a certain set of instructions and path through your product.
-This approach should be used sparingly, as it can quickly feel overbearing.
+Highlight a given element in your app and darken the space around it to help users to follow a particular set of instructions and path through your product.
+However, you should be careful not to overdo tooltips—they can come off the wrong way to more independent-minded users.

 You can build action-driven tooltips with Appcues’ tooltips or with one of these open-source alternatives: